rjabdurrahman/thisiswcag/README.md

 ## Contributing
 Disagree with any of the tests? great!
 There are several ways to contribute:
+- Create a PR and ammend the details in `data/json.js`
 - Log an issue in this repo, click "Issues" and follow the process of adding an issue
 - Send an email to ross.mullen@canaxess.com.au to indicate you disagree and want to alter a test/add a test
 - Send a Twitter DM to [@mrrossmullen](https://twitter.com/mrrossmullen?lang=en) to indicate you disagree and want to alter a test/add a test